alexcojocaru/geo-data-exchange/README.md

 ## Build

-The artifact is created in the *dist* directory.
+The artifact is generated in the *dist* directory.
-The code is not minified; after minification with uglify-js, even with the mangle and compress options disabled, the IIFE did not work as expected.
+The code is not minified; that is because after minification with uglify-js, even with the mangle and compress options disabled, the IIFE did not work as expected.

 #### Build a patch version
 ```